evalevaluatesexpressionin the environment indicated byenvironment.The default for

 body of the parameterize special form).

-When a new thread is created using future
+When a new thread is created using future or runnable

 then the child thread inherits initial values from its parent.